 When your last parent dies, all the questions you never asked haunt you.
 You realize that there is no one to remind you how your great great grandmother came to this country, when the funds were stolen from your father’s business or why your aunts stopped speaking to each other.
 It’s too late to find out who’s standing with your father in that sepia-colored photograph from 1911 or the names of the long-dead relatives in the photos piled unlabeled on your mom’s desk.

 When your last parent dies, you regret what you didn’t say and didn’t do.
-You regret what you did say and do.
-You miss the phone calls, texts and emails that sometimes came too often when they were alive and wish desperately for just one more now that they are gone.
+You regret what you did say and did do.
+You miss the phone calls, texts and emails that sometimes came too often when they were alive and desperately wish for just one more now that they are both gone.

-When your last parent dies, you think “I must ask Mom what she thinks of that book …” or “I need to send Dad that article …”, only to realize as you grab for your phone or laptop that the person you want to call or email has been dead for almost five or almost seventeen years.
+When your last parent dies, you think “I must ask Mom what she thinks of that book …” or “I need to send Dad that article …”, only to realize as you grab for your phone or laptop that the person you want to call or email has been dead for almost nine or almost twenty-one years.